COVID-19 (Coronavirus) Information For ME Graduate Students

 UPDATE May 15: Beginning with the Summer 2020 session, Purdue will return to the normal, pre-COVID grading structures, including standard deadlines to change a grade mode or to withdraw from a course, as defined by Purdue’s Academic Regulations in the Purdue Catalog.

 UPDATE May 12: For master’s or PhD students who are conducting research off-campus for greater than 22 days, the new G.S.
 Form 19 is required to be completed and submitted to the grad school.
 Students will need to file this form at least one month prior to each session they plan to be conducting off-campus research.
 For PhDs it should be used when the student has not completed prelims or coursework.
 For PhD students conducting research off campus that have already completed prelims and coursework, they need to file a Research in Absentia form (G.S.
 Form 12).
 G.S Form 19 & 12 can be found on the Grad School Forms website,https://www.purdue.edu/gradschool/faculty/forms.html.
 (If you are also in a RA position, you will need to complete a Change of Duty Station through the RLA mechanism from the engineering employment center (email@example.com)

 UPDATE April 22: English proficiency tests are still required for admission, and many of them are now available to take online.
 What if online testing is not available in your country?
 We have options for you!
 Please visit the Graduate School's English Proficiency Requirements to see your options.

 If you are currently outside the United States

 You most likely will not get your visa in time for the fall semester.
 Do not panic!
-Below are options for you to consider (if you have already secured commitment from a faculty member to serve as your major professor, we recommend that you discuss options with him or her first).
+If you have already secured commitment from a faculty member to serve as your major professor, we recommend that you discuss options with him or her first.